ThomasArts/aetmodel/ThreatModel.md

 		1. Faster block rate
 		2. Bitcoin-NG technology with key-blocks and micro-blocks
 		3. Off-chain state channels (micro-payments per second)

-Other remarks on system model:
-	* If there are too many transactions, some transaction might be stuck in the pool.
-	* Miners may attempt to block the vote by not processing the transactions with the vote(s)

 High-level features: